petersbob/petersbob.github.io/index.md

 ### Projects
 ## [Musical Melee](https://github.com/petersbob/MusicalMelee)

-I'm working on this project with another St. Olaf student who created this [video](https://www.youtube.com/watch?v=D1wLshtOWsg) that got a lot of attention.
+I worked on this project with another St. Olaf student who created this [video](https://www.youtube.com/watch?v=D1wLshtOWsg) that got a lot of attention.
 We teamed up and are building the drumkit into melee itself.

 ## [4D Geometry viewer](https://github.com/StoDevX/humke-4d-geometry)